 In the mobile client, the user keys are protected by the combination of user password and PIN as well as the ABE keys that have an expiration period.
 The additional argument against the traditional password verification is the necessity to check the PIN, which is very small, so the construction of valid one-way function resilient to the offline dictionary attacks is a difficult task.

 Most of the attacks incur into significant variation on the legitimate behavior of information systems, or adopts well-known patterns that can be easily detected by monitoring the system.
 Signal processing techniques have been successfully applied to anomaly detection [17,19] and have become a solution to a problem of improving detection accuracy, adaptability and computational cost for application on resource-constrained scenarios.
 Therefore, signal processing can be applied in offline mobile client security, for evaluating anomalies on user's behavior according to the following scenarios.

+Moreover, Model Order Selectio, which is an efferctive signal processing technique to separate noise components from the principal components, can be applied into anomaly and attack detection [18], to identify and separate malicious behaviors from the legitimate ones.

+Usage of expired password to perform non-authorized operations

-In the offline mode, the session time is used to restrict the operations during a specified period, although it is possible to manipulate the current time in mobile clients, to simulate a period in which the session was valid.
-Log analysis can be used to deal with this kind of threat, through the incremental logging of the time when each operation was performed, followed by the behavioral evaluation of operations over time.
+In the offline mode, the session time is used to restrict the operations during a specified period, although it is possible to manipulate the current time in mobile clients, to emulate a period in which the session was valid.
+The log analysis by MOS can be used to deal with this kind of threat, through the incremental logging of the time when each operation was performed, followed by the behavioral evaluation of operations over time.

 The incremental logging assumes that new logged operations shall have equal or bigger time than the last logged operation, the violation of this rule means that the system is out of sync and can indicate a malicious behavior.
 Additionally, a large amount or sparse operation performed at the same time can indicate the use of backtrack techniques to maintain a valid session during necessary time to perform an attack.

 Applying MOS to the analysis of the time between user operations can be effective in order to reveal the occurrence of malicious behavior during an offline session.
-The correlation analysis identifies abnormities on sparse or subtle number of file operations, and the covariance analysis indicates abnormities on large amounts of operations during a period.
+The MOS based on correlation analysis identifies anomalies on sparse or subtle number of file operations, and the MOS based on covariance analysis indicates abnormities caused by large amounts of operations during a period.

+An attacker uses a valid password to perform operations on a bulk of files;

 The session time defines the period when operations can be performed until the next session renewing.
 During this period, it is still necessary to identify attacks and malicious behavior on file operations, in order to avoid fast attacks to perform unauthorized information access or data modification.
 Some attacks present behavioral patterns based on abrupt number of operations, such as the ransomware attack, which is a growing attack [21] that blocks the access to valuable resources and requires a payment in order to unblock the content.
-The access to the resources can be blocked by some techniques, when the content is encrypted, the ransomware attack can be called cryptoransomware [20].
+The access to the resources can be blocked by the attacker throught some techniques, when the content is encrypted, the ransomware attack can be called cryptoransomware [20].

-MOS schemes and covariance analysis are effective to reveal abrupt changing on behaviors over time [18], making possible to identify intense malicious behaviors on offline mode of mobile clients, such in case of ransomware attack or bulk access to sensitive data.
+MOS schemes based on covariance analysis are effective to reveal abrupt changing on behaviors over time [18], making possible to identify intense malicious behaviors on offline mode of mobile clients, such in case of ransomware attack or bulk access to sensitive data.